stefan5441/izvrshitel/README.md

 ## 📝 About Enforcement Agents

-Извршители (Enforcement Agents) are legal professionals in North Macedonia who handle the enforcement of court decisions, including the seizure and auction of real estate from individuals who owe money to banks or government institutions.
+Извршители (Enforcement Agents) are legal professionals in  Macedonia who handle the enforcement of court decisions, including the seizure and auction of real estate from individuals who owe money to banks or government institutions.
 This application makes it easier to browse and filter these auction listings.

 ## 🤝 Contributing